Best Handheld Gaming PCs (2026): Steam Deck OLED, ROG Ally X, Legion Go S Compared

 Buy the Legion Go S (SteamOS) if you want a bigger screen than the Deck without giving up SteamOS.

-Buy the Steam Deck LCD if your budget is firm at $399 and you mostly play indies.
+Buy the Steam Deck LCD if your budget is firm, the price is meaningfully below the OLED model, and you mostly play less-demanding games.